What is the Internet of Things

 The IoT market is currently booming.
 There are over 14 billion connected devices globally and the number is projected to grow every year.

-- Revenue of IoT apps and devices is expected to reach $413.7 billion by 2031.
+- The revenue of IoT apps and devices is expected to reach $413.7 billion by 2031.

-- Work from home and lockdowns increased the demand for the adoption of IoT technology.
+- Work-from-home and lockdowns increased the demand for the adoption of IoT technology.

-📲 What industries IoT apps are popular in
+📲 What 8 industries IoT apps are popular in

 The Internet of Things can be applied in any industry, but in some areas, it is more in demand than in others.
 Here are 5 popular fields for IoT application development.